The largest fresh egg producer in the US has found bird flu in chickens at Texas and Michigan plants

 "Cal-Maine Foods is working to secure production from other facilities to minimize disruption to its customers," the statement said.

-The company said there is no known bird flu risk associated with eggs that are currently on the market and no eggs have been recalled.
+The company said there is no known bird flu risk associated with eggs that are currently in the market and no eggs have been recalled.

 Eggs that are properly handled and cooked are safe to eat, according to the U.S. Department of Agriculture.